Erectile Dysfunction and Diabetes

 Treatment Options for ED in Diabetic Men

-Oral PDE5 Inhibitors: First-Line
+First-Line: Oral PDE5 Inhibitors

-| Medication | General ED Success Rate | Diabetic ED Success Rate |
+| Medication | General ED success rate | Diabetic ED success rate |

 |---|---|---|

-| Sildenafil | ~82% | ~59–67% |
+| Sildenafil (Viagra) | ~82% | ~59–67% |

-| Tadalafil | ~81% | ~56–64% |
+| Tadalafil (Cialis) | ~81% | ~56–64% |

-| Vardenafil | ~80% | ~55–65% |
+| Vardenafil (Levitra) | ~80% | ~55–65% |

-Second-Line: Penile Injection Therapy
+Second-Line: Alprostadil Injection Therapy

 Vacuum Erection Device (VED)